Raclino/ProgrammingBooks/LearningGo.md

 ### A pointer indicate a mutable parameters

 **_Go is a call-by-value language_**, the values passed to functions are copies.
-For nonpointer types like primitives, structs, and arrays, this means that the called function cannot modify the original. **Since the called function has a copy of the original data, the original data's immutability is guaranteed**.
+For non-pointer types like primitives, structs, and arrays, this means that the called function cannot modify the original. **Since the called function has a copy of the original data, the original data's immutability is guaranteed**.

 If a pointer is passed to a function, the function gets a copy of the pointer.
 This still points to the original data, which means that the original data can be modified by the called function.